Original article / research

 Aim: To characterise Candida spp. isolated from clinically suspected cases of VVC.

-Materials and Methods: It was an observational prospective study.
+Materials and Methods: It was an observational prospective study done during the period of May 2017 to Oct 2018.
 A total of 150 vaginal isolates from samples of vaginal discharge were included in the study.
 Candida spp identification was done by various methods like gram stain, germ tube test, culture on Sabouraud Dextrose Agar (SDA), Dalmau culture on corn meal agar, colour differentiation on CHROMagar (Chromogenic agar) and sugar assimilation tests.
 Statistical Package for Social Science (SPSS) was used for statistical analysis.

 Results: Women of age group 26-35 years were most commonly affected population.
 Candida albicans (49.3%) and NAC (50.7%) both were present in almost equal number.
 The commonest isolate found was Candida albicans (49.3%) followed by Candida glabrata (29.3%) and Candida tropicalis (21.4%).